Diesel-Net/plex/README.md

 [![Build Status](https://drone.kiwi-labs.net/api/badges/Diesel-Net/plex/status.svg)](https://drone.kiwi-labs.net/Diesel-Net/plex)

 # plex
 Plex Media Server on docker swarm running on Ubuntu Server LTS 20.04.3 (Focal Fossa).
 The virtual host was bootstrapped with [swarm-bootstrapper](https://github.com/Diesel-Net/swarm-bootstrapper).
-An _Nvidia Quadro P2200_ has been [configured for use with docker on the host](https://github.com/NVIDIA/nvidia-docker).
-This allows me to use the GPU's compute/transcoder with additional containers concurrently with plex! :tada:
+An **Nvidia Quadro P2200** has been [configured for use with docker](https://github.com/NVIDIA/nvidia-docker) on the host.
+This allows me to use the GPU's compute/transcoder with other additional containers concurrently with plex! :tada:

 ## Features/Notes
 - [x] Nvidia Driver installation